Head and shoulders photo of Professor Braun.

 Research Interests:

 Professor Braun’s research focuses on issues at the intersection of law and aging.
-She has a strong interest in understanding the real world impact of laws that were drafted with the intention of protecting vulnerable older adults and in legal issues related to cognitive disability, particularly disabilities arising from dementia.
+She has a strong interest in understanding the real world impact of laws that were drafted with the intention of protecting vulnerable older adults and in the legal rights of older adults, particularly those with cognitive disabilities including those resulting from dementia.

 Co-investigator on a SSHRC funded project examining capacity and capacity assessment in the context of abuse and neglect.
 The goal of this project is to develop an understanding of mental capacity that is more proactive, rights based and congruent with the Convention on the Rights of Persons with Disabilities.